arlac77/repository-provider/README.md

 # repository-provider

-abstract interface to git repository providers like github bitbucket
+abstract interface to git repository providers like github, bitbucket, gitlab, gitea, ...

 see list of avaliable implementations below